Tag: Leon Fluffy Crawley

 And I was to find out some haven’t even been opened since LONG before that!
 Like this one:

 This was a bachelor box!
 That typed letter was the school newsletter – no, the school newspaper! – from 1971.
 A previous school newspaper ‘Die Kanêrie’ had existed.
-In our time was it edited by Francois Rope Marais.
-It died, like all good canaries.
+In our time it was edited by Francois Rope Marais.
+It died, like all good canaries should.
 In matric Jean Roux, Fluffy Crawley and I – and a few others – decided to revive it, but we wanted a new name.
 We were in a big Beatles phase, so its new name was Let It Be.

 Racy scandal, very much tongue-in-cheek, we were determined to be irreverent.
 The mielie cob was our emblem, the paper was a member of the ‘mielie groep,’ and although this issue of 19 February 1971 was the first and probably the only issue, we made sure to put “Established 1971” in the banner to give it an air of gravitas.
 You never knew, maybe it would start a publishing empire?
 I mean, it would have been celebrating the 50th year of its existence next year had it gone on a few issues.
+So there’s that.

 – You heard it here first: the Troggs were not going to appear in Swinburne!! –